-In the early 2000s, Motorola was struggling with defects in its products and a decline in customer satisfaction.
-In an effort to improve their business processes and regain their competitive edge, they turned to Six Sigma, a data-driven methodology for process improvement.
+In the early 2000s, Motorola struggled with product defects and a decline in customer satisfaction.
+To improve its business processes and regain its competitive edge, Motorola turned to Six Sigma.
+This data-driven methodology for process improvement turned their fortunes around.

 The Impact of Six Sigma on Motorola’s Semiconductor Production Process

-Motorola is a multinational telecommunications company that has been at the forefront of technological innovation for many years.
-In the early 2000s, the company was struggling with quality issues in their products, which were leading to declining customer satisfaction and lost business opportunities.
-One of the critical components in many of Motorola’s products is semiconductors, which were a significant source of quality issues at the time.
+Motorola is a multinational telecommunications company at the forefront of technological innovation for many years.
+In the early 2000s, the company struggled with quality issues in their products.
+In turn, this led to declining customer satisfaction and lost business opportunities.
+One of the critical components in many of Motorola’s products is semiconductors.
+These were a significant source of quality issues at the time.

 The problem was significant for Motorola, as they were losing market share to competitors who were producing higher-quality products.
 The quality issues with semiconductors were a particular concern, as they were a critical component in many of Motorola’s products.
 Defects in semiconductors were leading to increased costs due to rework and waste, which were reducing profitability.